Stephanie241/LinearRegressionProject/README.md

 ## Exploratory Data Analysis (EDA)
 The EDA phase involves:
-- Data visualization to understand the distribution of variables.
+- Data visualisation to understand the distribution of variables.
 - Correlation analysis to identify relationships between variables.
 - Data cleaning and preprocessing.